ChingChien/Test/README.md

 * [Luigi](https://github.com/spotify/luigi): Workflow management
 * [boto](https://github.com/boto/boto): Interface to Amazon Web Services

-#### Deploying to AWS cluster and Running on Spark
+#### Deploying to AWS EMR cluster and Running on Spark

-To deploy the luigi and related job, we setup a Jenkins job.
+To deploy the Luigi scripts and related job, we setup a Jenkins job.
 It will deploy the scripts from [science-data-extraction repo](https://github.com/Surfline/science-data-extraction) to the dedicated AWS EMR cluster.
 It will also deploy the relevant configuration files.

 Once the scripts and configuration files are deployed, you can run ETL process with the `wf_spark_etl.py` Luigi script.

 For example, run the following will take in the parameters from the file `LUIGI_CONFIG_PATH`, invoke wf_spark_etl.py with the class ModelCheckAndProcess and submit the PySpark `app-file` with additional arguments `app-opts`.

   `export LUIGI_CONFIG_PATH=<Path to config file>;export TIME_TAG=$(date +%s); python wf_spark_etl.py ModelCheckAndProcess --app-file <Python app file> --app-opts "<Python app arguments>" --time-tag $TIME_TAG`